SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 Also I've probably asked this question before but does any one know where /just/ went?
 I really miss them and their games they would play with the dice roll.
 It basically was where you roll 5 dice with 100 sides and if you got 490 or above you have just unfucked brendan's shit but also everyone else's shit on /just/.
 It was really fun and i miss it.
 >>163
 I meant to ask you this earlier but why do you have to use TOR to post?
-Do you live in a hostile country that would consider this website a bad thing? [spoiler] You don't have to tell me if you don't want to.
-I understand if you can't [/spoiler]
+Do you live in a hostile country that would consider this website a bad thing? %% You don't have to tell me if you don't want to.
+I understand if you can't %%
 >>285
 Yes, yes, I see it.